Donegal Airport: 2020s

-In July 2021, Amapola Flyg a Swedish regional airline was awarded the PSO route from Dublin to Donegal, as a temporary measure following the demise of Stobart Air.
-The contract was awarded for a span of 7 months from July 2021 until February 2022.
-In March 2022, Emerald Airlines (on behalf of Aer Lingus Regional) began flights to Dublin.
+In July 2021, Amapola Flyg a Swedish regional airline, was awarded the PSO route from Dublin to Donegal, as a temporary measure following the demise of Stobart Air.
+The contract was awarded for seven months from July 2021 until February 2022.
+In March 2022, Emerald Airlines (on behalf of Aer Lingus Regional) began flights to Dublin operated by an ATR72-600 twice daily.

+In July 2023, Loganair relaunched their route to Glasgow International Airport with an ATR42, three times weekly up until 24 September 2023.
+Due to strong passenger demand on the route, Loganair announced that an increased 2024 schedule will operate up to four times weekly from April–October.
+The route would continue to operate throughout the winter schedule for 2024/2025, twice a week, on Friday and Sunday.

+In June 2025, the runway designators were changed from 03/21 to 02/20 to match the magnetic headings of the runway ends, which had gradually decreased with magnetic declination.
+New non-precision RNAV approaches were also introduced, allowing suitably equipped aircraft to descend lower to the ground before having to abandon a landing attempt in poor visibility.

 Airlines and destinations

-The following airlines operates regular scheduled flights to and from Donegal:
+The following airlines operate regular scheduled flights to and from Donegal: